mcanouil/NACHO/cran-comments.md

 + Fix functions deprecation warnings (from ggplot2/dplyr).

-+ Refine checks for files download in tests to ensure tests continue when server is initially down or become unavailable while downloading files.
++ Refine checks for files download in tests to ensure tests continue when distant server is initially down or become unavailable while downloading files.

 ## R CMD check results